-Attendance is by pre-booking only.
+Attendance for Saturday and Sunday Masses is by pre-booking only.
 To avoid disappointment and embarrassment, please do not turn up unless you have booked a place: this is due to a limit on the numbers permissible in the church and is a condition of being allowed to open.

-To book a place at Holy Mass in a local church, please visit the central booking website.
+To book a place at Holy Mass in a local church (or hall), please visit the central booking website.
 There is no charge for booking.
 People who do not have access to the internet can ask a family member or a friend to book on their behalf, and if that option is not available to them they can phone 07427 556088.

 Places are assigned on a first-come-first-served basis and a waiting list system will also be in place.
 You must book for each Mass you plan to attend, and you can book a week ahead.